 Time to Act Now!

+Using 40% of the energy consumption, buildings are Europe’s biggest energy resource.
+Using energy more efficiently in the building stock is therefore a key objective for polices of different fields and levels.
 Municipalities are the key players for improving energy efficiency at the local level.
 They benefit from improved energy efficiency in different ways, including reduced GHG emissions, less energy expenses, improved working and housing conditions and many more.

+While an energy-related action plan can be established using external expertise, its execution requires substantial internal resources in terms of personnel, structures, expertise and finances.
+This can be overwhelming, especially (but not only) for smaller municipalities.
 The Act Now!
 Approach is help for self-help.
 It focuses to build internal capacities that help municipalities to sustainably plan and implement energy efficiency measures in the long-run.
 This enables to accumulate and cultivate the necessary expertise and networks locally.

 However, there is obviously no one-size fits-all solution.
 Municipalities in the Baltic Sea Region and beyond are not only bound to different national legislation, but operating in highly specific local circumstances.
 Each of them has different administration structures and decision-making procedures, political background, local business structure, population and many more factors to take into account.

 Taking this into account, we developed a methodology to identify the capacity gaps in any given municipality and derive a customized capacity building scheme to be applied.